 What are the benefits of being active in pregnancy?

-Being active regularly is great for you and your baby in lots of ways:
+Being active regularly is great for you and your baby in lots of ways.
+It will:

-- It will make you feel good and give you more energy
+- make you feel good and give you more energy

-- You're likely to have fewer aches and pains
+- make you less likely to have aches and pains

-- It can help you and your baby during labour and birth
+- help you and your baby during labour and birth

-- It will help reduce your risk of some pregnancy problems, including constipation
+- help reduce your risk of some pregnancy problems, including constipation

-- You will be less likely to put on extra weight during the pregnancy
+- make you less likely to put on extra weight during the pregnancy

 Is it safe to exercise now I'm pregnant?